 So… What Does the New Paid Leave Act Mean for Illinois Employers?

-While at the writing of this blog Governor Pritzker has not yet signed the bill, every indication is that he plans to sign.
-So, it’s time to start thinking about updating that employee handbook (again).
+It’s time to start thinking about updating that employee handbook (again).
 Employers should remember to revisit their PTO policies to make sure it meets the minimum requirement (40 hours) under the new law starting in 2024 and possibly update their existing handbooks.
 The new law sets the minimum standard for PTO, an employer can of course give more leave if they choose.

 Employers who already provide more or equivalent PTO can keep their existing policies but should prepare to maintain records and provide or post the new notice from IDOL.
 Remember, failing to keep appropriate records comes with a hefty fine, so document, document, document!